tina3004/mini_project/README.md

    - **Admin View**: Access the full order history for all users, with options to visualize data and export as PDF.
 8. **Advanced Reporting**: The admin panel includes visual reports on weekly, monthly, and yearly performance, offering insights into sales trends.

-## Recent Updates

-- **Order History**:
-  - **User Order History**: Users can view their own order history.
-  - **Admin Order History**: Admins can access the complete order history for all users, streamlining record-keeping and inventory management.

-- **Recharts Integration**: Data visualization with `Recharts` enables users and admins to understand ordering trends and make data-driven decisions.

-- **PDF Generation**: Integrated `jspdf` allows users and admins to export order history as PDF files, useful for offline record-keeping and administrative purposes.

-## Contributing

-We welcome contributions!
-If you’d like to help improve this project, feel free to fork the repository and submit a Pull Request.